 Undergraduate students who are under 23 years of age are required to live on campus in the residence halls.
 Students under 23 years of age who would like to be considered for commuter status must petition through the Office of Student Development - LRC 2nd Floor.

-Undergraduate students who are 23 years of age and over; part-time students; married students; and graduate students are eligible to live off-campus without the need to petition.
-(Students who are married may be asked to provide proof of marital status for the initial year they will live off-campus).
+Undergraduate students who are 23 years of age and over; part-time students; married students; and graduate students are eligible to live off-campus.
+Please submit a Petition for Policy Exception through Student Development (Students who are married may be asked to provide proof of marital status for the initial year they will live off-campus).